Challengermode/OpenTransit/documentation/docs/tutorials/basic-communication.md

 #### Broker's internal topology

 # [RabbitMQ](#tab/rabbitmq)
-However, knowing the underlying broker [topology](../concepts/topology) is very helpful when debugging message-routing issues.
+However, knowing the broker's internal [topology](../concepts/topology) is very helpful when debugging message-routing issues.

 In our example, Each Consumer is consuming a single message type.
 Here, for each MessageType, 2 **Exchanges** and one **Queue** are being created.